ALiShahzainAbbasi/voice-ai/replit.md

 - June 27, 2025: Implemented real audio data transmission for voice cloning with base64 encoding
 - June 27, 2025: Enhanced voice cloning to use natural-sounding voices instead of default computer voice
 - June 27, 2025: Fixed voice cloning API to properly process recorded audio data and generate authentic voice samples
+- June 27, 2025: Comprehensive code refactoring for improved maintainability and organization:
+  * Created centralized type definitions in `/types/index.ts` for all interfaces
+  * Extracted constants and configuration to `/constants/index.ts`
+  * Built audio utility functions in `/utils/audio.ts` for reusable audio operations
+  * Added validation utilities in `/utils/validation.ts` for form and data validation
+  * Created API service layer in `/services/api.ts` for centralized backend communication
+  * Refactored voice cloning into modular components starting with AudioRecorder
+  * Updated local storage service to use centralized constants and improved error handling

 ## User Preferences